arundhatibala/ada-times/_collections/_heros/1938-10-30-the-war-of-the-worlds.markdown

 ### Playing to the Gallery

-To understand our plot summaries better, we used <code>gpt-3.5-turbo</code> to categorise the plot summaries into new metrics like mood and target demographic.
-After feeding in the plot summary, we asked the LLM which age group this movie would be most suited to and
+To understand our plot summaries better, we used <code>gpt-3.5-turbo</code> to categorise the plot summaries into new metrics, which include:

+- Topic Identification: Categories like Romance, Adventure, Mystery, Comedy, etc.
+- Mood Identification: Options such as Exciting, Dark, Romantic, etc.
+- Target Audience Identification: Children, Teenagers, Adults, Families, Elderly.
+- Temporal Setting Identification: Past, Modern, Future.
+- Location Setting Identification: Real or Fictional.

+The choice of these features was a careful balance between granularity and dataset size, aiming to capture the most significant elements of movie plots.
+Analyzing movie plots using ChatGPT 3.5 for feature generation revealed its knack for handling hefty data tasks.
+We smoothly processed large datasets, extracting valuable features without breaking a sweat.

 A standing ovation at Cannes is a dream of every filmmaker.
 Audience reception is perhaps one of the most important metrics in determining a movie's success.
 But are all audiences the same?